OTUSOFE365025/project-group-35-crn-45894/Quality Attributes.md

 | Response Measure   | no unauthorized data exposure

 | Maintainbility     | Running production environment                       |
 |--------------------|------------------------------------------------------|
 | Source             | System maintainer
 | Stimulus           | System maintainer pushes new update
 | Artifact           | Deployment pipeline and configuration management
-| Response           | update occurs automatically with zero downtime
+| Response           | System updates can be applied with minimal effort and downtime, easy to extend or fix issues
 | Response Measure   | No service interruption

 | Usability          | Any supported device                                 |